-The City of Providence has monitored its energy consumption as part of its fiscal and environmental agenda since 2010.
+The City of Providence has been monitoring its energy consumption as part of its fiscal and environmental agenda since 2010.
 The Providence Municipal Energy Report presents the City's energy data publicly to showcase this work and increase transparency and accountability.
 It also highlights the City's leadership in making investments in energy efficiency and renewable energy over the past several years.

-These efforts were recognized by the Rhode Island Office of Energy Resources (RIOER) in 2017 with their Lead by Example Award for municipalities making significant contributions toward the promotion and implementation of comprehensive clean energy measures.
+For example, Providence's LED streetlight retrofit was recognized by the Rhode Island Office of Energy Resources (RIOER) in 2017 with their Lead by Example Award for municipalities making significant contributions toward the promotion and implementation of comprehensive clean energy measures.
+The City was recognized again with this award in 2019 for its part in the development and hosting of the 23.1 MW Gold Medal Farm solar array in Cranston, RI.

 The 2014 sustainability plan, Sustainable Providence, set a goal for the City to "achieve a minimum of 30 percent energy use reduction by 2030 on all City-owned property."
 To meet this goal, the plan calls for investments in clean and renewable energy and energy efficiency projects.
 In 2015, Mayor Elorza called for the plan to be expanded to also include a greenhouse gas reduction goal.
-This was marked by his joining the Global Covenant of Mayors for Climate & Energy (formerly the Compact of Mayors), a global coalition of mayors pledging to reduce greenhouse gas emissions and enhance climate resilience.
-On Earth Day 2016, Mayor Elorza reinforced his commitment to climate action by signing an executive order, committing Providence to becoming a carbon neutral city by 2050.
+This was marked by his joining the Global Covenant of Mayors for Climate & Energy (GCOM), a global coalition of mayors pledging to reduce greenhouse gas emissions and enhance climate resilience.
+On Earth Day of 2016, Mayor Elorza reinforced his commitment to climate action by signing an executive order, committing Providence to becoming a carbon neutral city by 2050.
+The City reports annually to